ShaheenDevs/Privacy-Policy-for-OmniConvert/README.md

 ## 1. Information We Collect

-We strive to collect as little data as possible.
+We strive to collect minimal data.
 Depending on how you use the app, we may collect the following:

 - **Personal Data:** We do **not collect** personally identifiable information such as your name, email, or contact details.
-- **Non-Personal Data:** We may collect anonymized data such as device type, app version, usage statistics, and crash logs to improve the app performance.
+- **Non-Personal Data:** We may collect anonymized information such as:
+  - Device type
+  - OS version
+  - App version
+  - Usage statistics
+  - Crash logs

+This data helps us improve app functionality and stability.

-- **File Access:** If you use file conversion features, we may request temporary access to files you select for conversion.
-These files are processed **locally on your device** and are **not uploaded or stored** on our servers.
+- **File Access:** If you choose to convert files using the app, we only access the specific file(s) you manually select.
+These files are processed **locally on your device** and are **never uploaded or shared**.

 ---

 ## 2. How We Use Information

-We use the collected information to:
+We use the limited information collected to:

-- Improve app performance and stability
+- Improve app performance and bug fixing
-- Provide core features like file conversion or currency updates
+- Enable local file conversion
-- Fix bugs and enhance user experience
+- Fetch real-time exchange rates via APIs

+No personal data is collected or transmitted.

 ---

 ## 3. Third-Party Services

-Our app may use third-party services, such as:
+We may use privacy-compliant third-party services, including:

-- **Google Play Services**
+- **Google Play Services** – Core app functionality
-- **Analytics tools (e.g., Firebase Analytics)** to understand usage trends
-- **Currency APIs** to fetch real-time exchange rates
+- **Firebase Crashlytics** – For error and crash reporting
+- **Open Exchange Rate API / Currency API** – For currency updates (only if used)

-These services may collect information as governed by their own privacy policies.
+These services may collect anonymized data in accordance with their own privacy policies.

 ---

 ## 4. Data Storage & Security

-We do **not** store any personal data on our servers.
-All temporary data used for file conversion is handled securely and removed after processing.
-We implement standard security measures to protect your data.
+- We do **not** collect or store personal data.
+- Files selected for conversion are accessed temporarily and stored only on your device.
+- All data is handled locally and securely using system-level file access (e.g., file picker or directory chooser).

 ---

 ## 5. Permissions Used

-- **Storage/Files:** To read and convert files locally
+We only request permissions required for core functionality and only after user interaction:

+- **File Access (Storage):** Only for accessing files selected by the user via system file picker.
+No broad storage permissions (e.g., MANAGE_EXTERNAL_STORAGE) are used.
-- **Internet Access:** To retrieve real-time currency rates and allow API-based conversions
+- **Internet Access:** Required for currency exchange APIs and update checking.
-- **Camera (optional):** If using QR Code scanner (user-initiated only)
+- **Camera (optional):** If the user uses QR code scanning features.

-We only request permissions when absolutely necessary for app functionality.
+No background access or hidden data collection is performed.

 ---

 ## 6. Children’s Privacy

-This app is not intended for children under the age of 13.
-We do not knowingly collect personal information from children.
+OmniConvert is not designed for children under 13.
+We do not knowingly collect personal data from children.

 ---

 ## 7. Your Consent

-By using OmniConvert, you consent to the terms outlined in this privacy policy.
+By using OmniConvert, you consent to the terms outlined in this Privacy Policy.

 ---

 ## 8. Changes to This Policy

-We may update this Privacy Policy from time to time.
-Changes will be reflected in the Play Store listing and within the app.
+We may update this policy to reflect changes in the app or legal requirements.
+Updates will be reflected here and in the Play Store listing.

 ---

 ## 9. Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us at:
+If you have questions or feedback regarding this policy, contact us at:

-📧 **mudassirmukhtar4@gmail.com**

-📧 **03454335400**
+**📧 Email:** mudassirmukhtar4@gmail.com
+**📞 Phone:** 0345-4335400

 ---